 How to Make Easy Fritter Batter for PA Dutch Corn Fritters

-This old-fashioned Dutch corn fritter recipe is very easy to make.
+Similar to potato pancakes, this old-fashioned Dutch corn fritter recipe is very easy to make.

 Simply mix the batter ingredients by stirring them together in a bowl.
 Heat oil in a skillet, and drop the batter by large spoonfuls (or use a cookie scoop for uniformity) into the hot oil.
 Spread the batter to form a thick pancake.